Native Integration Guide

 Step 1: Set License Key

-• The given license key is valid
+- the given license key is valid

 BlockIDSDK.sharedInstance.setLicenseKey(key: "<your_license_key>")